Blog

 Why did Mailchimp cut its free plan?

 Mailchimp's free plan has been progressively reduced since the Intuit acquisition in 2021.
-The contact limit fell from 2,000 to 500 (2023), then to 250 (January 2026).
-Monthly sends were capped at 500.
-Multi-step automation was removed from the free plan in June 2025.
+The contact limit has fallen from 2,000 at its peak to 250 today, monthly sends are capped at 500, and advanced automations are no longer available on the free plan.
 Mailchimp also counts unsubscribed and non-subscribed contacts toward your plan limit — contacts you cannot email but still pay to store.
 These changes reflect a business model shift: the cost of maintaining free users who don't convert to paid plans is material, and the platform is reducing the value of the free tier to push organizations toward paid subscriptions.

 Does a free email tier hurt deliverability?

-It can, significantly.
-Free tiers typically place senders on shared IP pools that include other free-tier users — some of whom may be sending abusively, using unverified lists, or lacking proper authentication.
-Because IP reputation is shared across the pool, your deliverability is affected by the behavior of other senders you have no control over.
-According to Mailgun's analysis, shared IP inbox placement can drop from 95% to 60% during reputation events caused by neighboring senders.
-Dedicated IPs — which cost $15–$60/month per IP and require volume-based warmup — are typically not available on free plans.
+It can.
+Free tiers typically place senders on shared IP pools alongside other free-tier users — some of whom may be sending abusively, using unverified lists, or lacking proper authentication.
+Because IP reputation is shared across the pool, your deliverability is affected by senders you have no control over.
+Dedicated IPs isolate your reputation but require sustained volume to warm up and are generally unavailable on free plans, which makes them the wrong answer for an organization sending a few hundred messages a month.

 What happened to SendGrid's free plan?